 In the 2006 PLC elections, Hamas won 74 seats in addition to 4 independents allied with Hamas, compared to 45 seats for Fatah, and 9 seats for groups affiliated to the left.
-The rest of the seats went to independents out of 132 seats.
-These elections constituted a major turning point influencing the ongoing WB-GS split which continues to this day.
+The rest of the seats went to independents out of 132 seats.87 These elections constituted a major turning point influencing the ongoing WB-GS split which continues to this day.

 Since its electoral victory, Hamas has been subjected to American and Israeli pressure, which placed an economic and financial siege on the Palestinian government and people.
 The movement has also been subjected to massive international extortion, making the lifting of the siege and collective punishment subject to the movement's recognition of the agreements signed with Israel.
-In other words, powerful states sought to get Hamas to recognize Israel and revoke its Charter, which emphasizes the right of the people of Palestine to their entire land.
-Even though Hamas initially proposed forming a national coalition government, it was soon forced Hamas to form a cabinet on its own, after Fatah and other factions refused to join them.
+In other words, powerful states sought to get Hamas to recognize Israel and revoke its Charter, which emphasizes the right of the people of Palestine to their entire land.88 Even though Hamas initially proposed forming a national coalition government, it was soon forced Hamas to form a cabinet on its own, after Fatah and other factions refused to join them.

 Disputes between Fatah and Hamas led to the formation of a national unity government on the basis of power-sharing, in accordance to the Mecca Agreement signed in February 2007 under the auspices of the Kingdom of Saudi Arabia (KSA).
 It was supposed that it would prepare for the lift of the GS siege and the opening of crossings.
-However, the siege continued together with the disputes between the presidency and the government over jurisdictions, which soon turned into a bloody conflict between the members of security forces and Fatah on one hand, and the members of Hamas's Executive Force, on the other.
-GS descended into lawlessness, as Hamas accused the presidency of "bringing in weapons, and training individuals as part of an American plan to liquidate Hamas."
-Thus, Hamas was "forced to put limits on the faction linked to an American-Zionist agenda," by taking over GS, on 14/6/2007.
+However, the siege continued together with the disputes between the

+86 See Aljazeera.net, 3/7/2012.